 The NKYCAC offers services that respond to the concerns of child abuse in a child-focused environment, offering prevention, evaluation and treatment to children and families.

 Reporting abuse is one of the most important steps you can take to protect children.
 If you believe a child is being abused or neglected, you must call the Child Protection Hot Line or your local police department.
 If the child is in immediate danger, CALL 911.

-We need YOUR help to fight against child abuse and to restore children to a safe childhood.
+You can join us in the fight against child abuse and help children to a safe childhood.
 The Northern Kentucky Children’s Advocacy Center is a nonprofit organization.
 All donations are tax deductible.
 Click here to donate!